-Few basic invoices include proposal invoice, interim invoice, recurring invoice, past due invoices, and final invoice.
+Few basic invoices include proposal invoices, interim invoices, recurring invoices, past due invoices, and final invoices.

 1. Proposal Invoice:

 It is an initial proposal made regarding the payments.
 The estimate of the product needed by the buyers is documented using a proposal invoice.

 2. Interim Invoice

-If a project is too long and divided into different product segments, then interim voice can be used because it is sent weekly or monthly.
+If a project is too long and divided into different product segments, the interim voice can be used because it is sent weekly or monthly.

 3. Recurring Invoice

 If someone is your regular customer and asks for the same products every time, then you can use the recurring invoice to go through the same documentation process time and again.

 4. Past due invoices:

 There are separate rules of each company regarding late payments.
 If your client has not paid you yet, you can use past due invoices along with the actual amount, the left out amount, and the interest put on a daily, weekly, or monthly basis.

 5. Final Invoice:

 This invoice is used at the end of a project.
-When a project is complete and no more products are needed by the client, this invoice can be sued to make the final payment.
+When the client needs a complete project and no more products, this invoice can be sued to make the final payment.

 Basic elements of an invoice

-The invoices may vary in their design and formatting, but few elements must be there on the invoice.
+The invoices may vary in their design and formatting, but a few elements must be there on the invoice.
 Those elements are:

-The header is a very important element of an invoice that differentiates between different businesses or companies.
+The header is an essential element of an invoice that differentiates between different businesses or companies.
 It includes the following details: